stratosphere/stratosphere.github.io/docs/0.5/programming_guides/java.markdown

 will do the right thing depending on the context: if you are executing your program inside an IDE or as a regular Java program it will create a local environment that will execute your program on your local machine.
-If you created a jar file from you program, the Stratosphere cluster manager will execute your main method and `getExecutionEnvironment()` will return an execution environment for executing your program on a cluster.
+If you created a JAR file from you program, the Stratosphere cluster manager will execute your main method and `getExecutionEnvironment()` will return an execution environment for executing your program on a cluster.